lauvergn/AD_dnSVM/ReadMe.md

 # AD_dnSVM

-**AD_dnSVM** is a Fortran Automatic Differentiation library using forward mode for scalars.
+**AD_dnSVM** is a Fortran Automatic Differentiation library using forward mode for scalars, vectors and matrices.
 Its features are:

 - no limit in terms of the number of independent variables (this number is defined at runtime)